vaibhav-raj/SD2-Sheet/javascript-basics/delightree_culture.md

 I’m interested in Delightree because it’s solving a very real problem for multi-location businesses, and I connect with that mission.
 I’m looking for a place where I can contribute directly, take responsibility, and grow with the product.
 And I’m comfortable working independently during US hours and keeping things stable when the rest of the team is offline.”

+## GOAL
+### 0–12 Months (Short Term)

+“In the first year, I want to really understand the product and the backend architecture, and become someone the team can rely on during critical issues.
+I want to take full ownership of my tasks, handle problems end-to-end, and help improve the stability and performance of the system.”

+### After 5 Years (Mid Term)

+“In five years, I see myself taking on more responsibility—maybe leading a small team or owning major parts of the backend.
+I want to be involved in architectural decisions and help shape how the product grows.”

+### After 10 Years (Long Term)

+“In ten years, I want to be building meaningful products and helping other engineers grow.
+I see myself in a role that combines building things, solving problems, and mentoring others.”

 ## Q2.
 “How do you handle urgent production issues?”